RudolfMan/blog_posts/2022/04-10-n+1-with-pubsub-liveviews-detect-with-open-telemetry.md

   description: "Phoenix LiveView is awesome!
 Accompanied with Phoenix PubSub it provides the superpower for building interactive real-time UX.
 But \"with great power comes great responsibility\".
 In this article we'll take a look at the problem and how to detect it with OpenTelemetry."
 }
 ---
+> #### TL:DR {: .note}
+>
+> The problem may occur when each PubSub subscriber does an expensive operation based on payload once an event is received that could have been done prior to broadcasting the message.
+Instrumentation with tracing telemetry can help to detect those.

 Lately I've been playing more with [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html) and [Surface-UI](https://surface-ui.org).
 I enjoy building rich UI with almost no custom JS and getting more used to thinking differently about interactivity, when the state is pushed to the user from the Back-End not upon the request from the client, but upon the data update.
-I noticed a potential place where some sort of a N+1 problem, that I haven't dealt with before, could appear if developer is not careful (as with any types of N+1 problems).
+I noticed a potential place where some sort of a N+1 problem, that I haven't dealt with before, could appear if the developer is not careful (as with any types of N+1 problems).

-During the development of the LiveView UI, to quickly test the whole result sometimes I just open 2 browser windows on the same view, change the data and see the broadcasted message pushed down to clients that didn't interact with UI but receive an update.
+During the development of the LiveView UI, to quickly test the whole result, sometimes I just open 2 browser windows on the same view, change the data and see the broadcasted message pushed down to clients that didn't interact with the UI but receive an update.
 And that's when the hidden problem can occur.

 ### A sample app with LiveView and PubSub